kuljeetpindoria/MySpot/README.md

 # MySpot
-This app was created to make the process of booking parking spots on mobile phones as simple as possible for consumers.
+This app is created to make the process of booking parking spots on mobile phones as simple as possible for consumers.

    Main Features :